 9. Allow the paczki to cool until you are able to handle them easily.
 Using a filling tip, pipe fruit preserves into the sides of the paczki, then roll in sugar.
 The paczki are best the same day they are made, but can be stored in an airtight container at room temperature for up to 2 days.

-The founder and editor of Kraków Expats Directory, and our sister site Kraków TV www.krakowtv.pl.
+A Scot in Kraków.
+The founder and editor of Kraków Expats Directory, and our sister sites Kraków TV and Kraków Stories Podcast.

-David fell in love with Kraków 22 years ago, and made it his home in 2011.
+David fell in love with Kraków 25 years ago, making it his home in 2011.

-In 2020 David was awarded the title of Kraków’s Ambassador of Multiculturalism, by the President of Kraków.
+In 2020 he was awarded the title of Kraków’s Ambassador of Multiculturalism, by the President of Kraków, and is also a member of the GlobalScot network, representing Scottish culture and business abroad.

 We’re always looking for interesting stories, events, characters or groups to feature.
 Likewise, if you’d like to join us, as a contributor, please get in touch.